Browse HIAs

 Rainier RapidRide Bus Rapid Transit Project

-The goals of this HIA were to help SDOT and the impacted community: 1.
+The goals of this HIA were to help Seattle Department of Transportation (SDOT) and the impacted community: 1.
 Examine potential implications for public health related to the Rainier RapidRide 2.
-Mitigate the Rainier RapidRide’s negative impacts on the community’s health by providing recommendations 3.
-Highlight positive impacts on the community of the proposed project – The creation of […]
+Mitigate the Rainier RapidRide’s negative impacts on the community’s health by providing recommendations, and 3.
+Highlight positive impacts on the community of the proposed project. […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled NYC L-train Shutdown which includes icons related to the following: environmental health, active transportation, clean air, Noise, physical activity, employment, belonging and civic muscle; workers and employees, people living in poverty, people with disabilities, children and youth, older adults; Urban; Stakeholder interviews; thriving natural world, reliable transportation, thriving natural world, basic needs for health and safety, basic needs for health and safety, meaningful work and wealth, belonging and civic muscle